checkly/docs.checklyhq.com/site/content/docs/browser-checks/timeouts.md

 | Playwright action timeout       | Playwright     | no timeout    | Yes                |

 {{<info >}}
-Since browser checks have no specified action timeout, failing actions will rely on the test-case timeout.
+Since browser checks have no specified action timeout, failing actions will rely on the test timeout.
 {{</info >}}

 Checkly runs your Browser check code for a maximum of **120 seconds**.
 Tests that exceed this time will be capped and time out.
 Everything in your Browser Check needs to happen within those 120 seconds, no matter what.